netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-image-cni.md

 ## Get Citrix Ingress Controller from Azure Marketplace

 To deploy the Citrix ingress controller, an image registry should be created on Azure and the correponding image URL should be used to fetch the Citrix ingress controller image.
-For more information on how to create registery and get image URL, see [Get Citrix Ingress Controller from Azure Marketplace](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/deploy/azure-cic-url.md)
+For more information on how to create registery and get image URL, see [Get Citrix ingress controller from Azure Marketplace](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/deploy/azure-cic-url.md).

 Once registry is created, the Citrix ingress controller registry name should be attched to the aks cluster used for deployment.